cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
 Inputs:
+- group_public_key, the public key corresponding to the group signing
+  key, an Element.
 - commitment_list = [(i, hiding_nonce_commitment_i,
   binding_nonce_commitment_i), ...], a list of commitments issued by
   each participant, where each element in the list indicates a